Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

 \subsection{Distorted images}

-There are two factors to balance when looking at distortions around image $\x$ so that the definition of \emph{perceptual sensitivity} is meaningful.
-First; in order to understand the ratio in Eq.~\ref{eq:sensitivity} as a variation \emph{per unit of euclidean distortion} proposed in~\cite{hepburn2022on}, we need the distorted image $\tilde{\x}$ to be close to the original $\x$.
-Secondly, the perceptual distances are optimised to recreate human judgements, so if the distortion is too small and humans are not able to see it (or too big so that the image is totally destroyed), the distances are not trustworthy.
+There are two factors to balance when looking for distortions so that the definition of \emph{perceptual sensitivity} is meaningful.
+First; in order to understand the ratio in Eq.~\ref{eq:sensitivity} as a variation \emph{per unit of euclidean distortion}, we need the distorted image $\tilde{\x}$ to be close to the original $\x$.
+Secondly, the perceptual distances are optimised to recreate human judgements, so if the distortion is too small, such that humans are not able to see it, the distances are not trustworthy.

-As such, we propose to use additive uniform noise on the surface of a sphere around $\x$ of radius $\epsilon$.
-We choose $\epsilon$ in order to generate $\tilde{\x}$ where the noise is small for humans ($\epsilon=0.2$).
-Examples of the images and the noisy images can be seen in Fig.~\ref{fig:images}.
-Note that in order to use the perceptual distances and PixelCNN++, the images must fall within a range.
-After adding noise we apply clipping so the range of images is $[-1, 1]$, and only keep the images whose Euclidean distance is comparable.
-If an image has a large number of pixels that require clipping after noise, the Euclidean distance between $\x$ and $\tilde{\x}$ will be noticeably different to the other images in the dataset.
-As such we only use images where $\textrm{RMSE}>0.017$, resulting in 48,046 images.
+As such, we propose to use additive Gaussian noise on the surface of a sphere of radius $\epsilon$ around $\x$.
+We choose $\epsilon$ in order to generate $\tilde{\x}$ where the noise is small but still visible for humans ($\epsilon=1$ in $32\times32\times3$ images with colour values in the range [0,1]).
+Python package IQM-Vis\footnote{\url{https://mattclifford1.github.io/IQM-Vis/}}was used to perform Just Noticeable Differences (JND) tests to determine small but visible noise.
+Certain radius (or Euclidean distance) corresponds to a unique RMSE, with $\epsilon=1$ RMSE = 0.018 (about $2\%$ of the colour range).
+Examples of the noisy images can be seen in Fig.~\ref{fig:images}.
+Note that in order to use the perceptual distances and PixelCNN++, the image values must be in a specific range.
+After adding noise we clip the signal to keep that range.
+Clipping may modify substantially the Euclidean distance (or RMSE) so we only keep the images where $\textrm{RMSE} \in [0.017, 0.018]$, resulting in 48,046 valid images out of 50,000.
+For each image, we sample 10 noisy images $\tilde{\x}$.
+Probabilities estimated using PixelCNN++ around this amount of noise are smooth as seen the supplementary material.